 Whether you’re planning a trip to a far-flung destination or just taking an overnight trip to a nearby campground, kids benefit from being in new, unfamiliar environments.
 Give your child the chance to help plan a vacation.
 Have fun searching online for quirky summer road trip destinations and check the map together for an impromptu geography lesson.

 INSTITUTE FAMILY GAME NIGHT

-Gather around the table once a week for a family game that’ll spark healthy competition.
+Gather around the table once a week for a family game that’ll spark healthy competition in the midst of summer slide.
 They’ll have so much fun they won’t even notice they’re learning.
 My First Bananagrams is a great one to start with.

 DO SOME GARDENING

 Give your child gardening gloves and a watering can and get dirty together.
 There are so many great veggies and herbs you can grow in the summer, and your kids will be more likely to eat them when they participate in the process.
 A visit to Rutgers Gardens (rutgersgardens.rutgers.edu) allows kids to learn about different plants—and it’s free!